-What Does Assets Under Management Mean?
+What Assets Under Management Means

 While some institutions have differing methods of formulating it, assets under management is the value of the investments that some entity is in charge of managing, typically on behalf of a client or many clients.
+The AUM is most important when considering a financial advisor to help you invest or when looking into a potential mutual fund to invest into.

 Some money managers also include client bank accounts and separate mutual fund shares in their calculations, since they advise clients on how much to keep in the bank and how much to put in mutual funds.
 This is sometimes referred to as assets under advisement.

-Why Assets Under Management Matters
+Why AUM Matters

 Among financial advisor firms, mutual funds and other financial institutions, AUM is quite a significant metric.
 These institutions will tout a high AUM as an indicator of success, particularly if it has grown over time.
+In fact, it’s frequently included in any sales or marketing materials for financial institutions.

 The reasoning behind this claim is easy enough to understand.
 If a financial advisor firm has a larger AUM than a competitor, then that firm will claim that more people trust the firm to grow their investments than they trust the competitor.
-And if a firm’s AUM has grown over time, that’s proof that either the firm has attracted more customers, that the firm has grown its existing customers’ money, or both.
+And if a firm’s AUM has grown over time, that’s proof that either the firm has attracted more customers, that the firm has grown its existing customers’ money or both.

 AUM isn’t the whole story of a financial institution, however.
 A firm with two high-net-worth clients, each with $5 million in assets, will have more in AUM than a firm with 25 clients, each with $100,000 in assets.
 However, the second firm has seen 23 more people choose it to handle their money than the first firm.
 It’s up to you whether you more highly value the firm that manages a large volume of clients, or the firm that is adept at managing the assets of high-net-worth clients.

-How to Calculate Assets Under Management
+How to Calculate a Firm’s Assets Under Management

 When it comes to actually calculating AUM, some sort of portfolio management software will do the work for you today.
 Where it may have involved a fair bit of manual number crunching in the past, computers handle calculating value and adding it all up now.
 Mutual funds, especially large funds, are constantly updating their AUM, which they may also refer to as net assets.